-- To start your appeal, you, your doctor or other prescriber, or your representative must contact us. - If you are asking for a standard appeal, you can make your appeal by sending a request in writing.
+- To start your appeal, you, your doctor or other prescriber, or your representative must contact us.
+Include your name, contact information, and information regarding your claim. - If you are asking for a standard appeal, you can make your appeal by sending a request in writing.
 You may also ask for an appeal by calling us at 1-844-812-6896. - If you want a fast appeal, you may make your appeal in writing or you may call us. - Make your appeal request within 60

 calendar days from the date on the notice

 we sent to tell you our decision.
 If you miss

 this deadline and have a good reason for

 missing it, we may give you more time to

 make your appeal.
 For example, good

 reasons for missing the deadline would be if

 you have a serious illness that kept you from

 contacting us or if we gave you incorrect or

-incomplete information about the deadline for